Prehistoric Shetland: Later Iron Age

 The later Iron Age inhabitants of the Northern Isles were probably Pictish, although the historical record is sparse.
 Hunter (2000) states in relation to King Bridei I of the Picts in the sixth century AD: "As for Shetland, Orkney, Skye and the Western Isles, their inhabitants, most of whom appear to have been Pictish in culture and speech at this time, are likely to have regarded Bridei as a fairly distant presence."

 The St Ninian's Isle Treasure was discovered in 1958 by a local schoolboy, Douglas Coutts.
 Coutts was helping visiting archaeologists led by A. C. O'Dell of Aberdeen University at a dig on the island.
 The silver bowls, jewellery and other pieces are believed to date from approximately AD 800.
 O'Dell stated that "The treasure is the best survival of Scottish silver metalwork from the period" and that "the brooches show a variety of typical Pictish forms, with both animal-head and lobed geometrical forms of terminal".

 Viking era

-Shetland was colonised by Norsemen in the late 8th and 9th centuries; the fate of the previous indigenous population is uncertain.
+Shetland was colonised by Norsemen in the late 8th and 9th centuries; the fate of the previous indigenous population is uncertain, with theories ranging from relatively peaceful assimilation, complete destruction by the Viking raiders, or even a great dying off of the Pictish population resulting from the severe climatic downturn of the 6th and 7th centuries.
 According to the Orkneyinga Saga, Vikings then used the islands as a base for pirate expeditions against Norway and the coasts of mainland Scotland.
 In response, Norwegian king Harald Hårfagre ("Harald Fair Hair") annexed the Northern Isles (comprising Orkney and Shetland) in 875 and Rognvald Eysteinsson received Orkney and Shetland from Harald as an earldom in reparation for the death of his son in battle in Scotland.
 Some scholars believe that this story is apocryphal and based on the later voyages of Magnus Barelegs.
 Nonetheless, as the Viking era developed Shetland emerged from the prehistoric period and into the era of written history.